author photo, Joanne Smith

 In the late 1990s, I began to write and publish short stories, as I’d dreamed of doing during those notebook-filling days.
 I also spent many years as the Associate Fiction Editor for Ploughshares, the award-winning Boston literary journal.
 My growing story collection was a finalist for awards like the Iowa Short Fiction Awards and the Flannery O’Connor Award for Short Fiction.
 Some of the stories were anthologized, and I won some grants in Massachusetts (thank you St. Botolph Club and Massachusetts Cultural Council).
 With my husband Nick, we focused on being present in each day and giving our daughter the best life we possibly could.

-For the past few months, we have been living in a kind of medical limbo as our daughter awaits a lung transplant.
+For the past 2+ years, we have been living in a kind of medical limbo as our daughter awaits a lung transplant.
 I write about this, briefly and occasionally, at www.9LivesNotes.com

 We deeply appreciate the kind prayers and thoughts people have sent our way.

 I’m now working on a novel about storytelling and memory.

 You can also find me at these social media sites: